lvsti/Bridgecraft/README.md

 Bridgecraft (homophone for "witchcraft") is a command line tool for generating the Swift interface for ObjC bridging headers.
 This comes handy if you have a mixed Swift-ObjC codebase and you want to use code generation tools (e.g. [Sourcery](https://github.com/krzysztofzablocki/Sourcery)) that only support Swift.

+NOTE: although the interface generation works, the tool is still in concept phase, see [this issue](https://github.com/lvsti/Bridgecraft/issues/11).

 ### How it works

 Xcode already supports generating a Swift interface for any ObjC source file: